deepakbhagat7/whatsapp-chat-alalyzer/README.md

 3.here you can see the analysis of your whatsapp chat

-4 oryou can select individual person option also
+4 or you can select individual person option also